 Table of Contents:

-There are very few cruising boats that we see these days that don’t have a solar panel fitted somewhere, and many have some pretty substantial arrays.
-Our experience over the last five years has been largely positive, and we’re convinced that solar has played a valuable part in our supplementary power installation, wherever we have [...]
+There are very few cruising boats these days that don’t have a solar panel fitted somewhere, and many have some pretty substantial arrays.
+Based on five years of real-world experience, Colin gives some tips and recommendations for how to get the maximum benefit from solar.

 Developments in alternative energy systems are coming thick and fast these days, so Colin visited the Southampton Boat Show and has filed this report on the latest in fuel cells, solar panels, and hydro-generators.